google/xls/docs_src/tutorials/hello_xls.md

 Again, going line-by-line:

-1. This directive tells the interpreter that the next function is a test function, meaning that it shouldn't be passed down the synthesis chain and that it should be executed by the interpreter.
+1. This attribute tells the interpreter that the next function is a test function, meaning that it shouldn't be passed down the synthesis chain and that it should be executed by the interpreter.
 2. This line declares the [test] function `hello_test`, which takes no args and